SeungeuiSong/ECS-150-project1/REPORT.md

 variables such as if it was a command that required redirection (similar to our isRedirection variable).

-We would store those commands into a data structure (such as a linked list) and iterate through in order to implement to piping command.
+We would store these struc commands into a data structure (such as a linked list) and iterate through it in order to implement piping commands for example.

 We left the implementation of struc command out primarily due to the fact our program did not support piping, thus making this struc command